Jutho/TensorKit.jl/docs/src/man/intro.md

 with ``𝟙_{n_a}`` the ``n_a × n_a`` identity matrix.
 The total dimension of ``V`` is given by ``∑_a n_a d_a``.

-The reason of implementing symmetries is to exploit the computation and memory gains resulting from restricting to tensor maps ``t:W_1 ⊗ W_2 ⊗ … ⊗ W_{N_2} → V_1 ⊗ V_2 ⊗ … ⊗
+The reason for implementing symmetries is to exploit the computation and memory gains resulting from restricting to tensor maps ``t:W_1 ⊗ W_2 ⊗ … ⊗ W_{N_2} → V_1 ⊗ V_2 ⊗ … ⊗
 V_{N_1}`` that are invariant under the symmetry (i.e. that act as [intertwiners](https://en.wikipedia.org/wiki/Equivariant_map#Representation_theory)